 Articles Packing a Self-Tweaking Punch

-1️⃣ Proximate vs Root Causes: Why You Should Keep Digging to Find the Answer.
+1️⃣ Superficial vs Genuine Causes: Why You Should Keep Digging to Find the Answer.

 Farnam Street Blog [May 29, 2017]

-Deciphering multiple mental models for getting to the root of any dilemma, this article stands as among the most tangibly useful encountered to date.
-From 5-Whys Technique to the Socratic method, tools remain at our immediate disposal to pinpoint the problem and conjure remedial action.
+Deciphering multiple models for getting to the root of any dilemma, this article stands as among the most tangibly useful I’ve encountered to date.
+From the 5-Whys Technique to the Socratic method, tools remain at our immediate disposal to pinpoint the problem and conjure remedial action.

 2️⃣ Personal Development Plan: Your Definitive Step-by-Step Guide.